heroku/shh/POLLERS.md

 ### Memory (mem)

 The `mem` poller uses `/proc/meminfo` which exposes a variable number of stats depending on the kernel version and configuration.
-However, `shh` will report all of the stats in bytes.
+By default, `shh` will report a subset of these metrics.
+Adding `mem` to `SHH__FULL` will tell `shh` to report all metrics thought. `shh` reports all of the metrics in bytes.
 See [man 5 proc][proc5] for more information on available stats.

 The template for the emitted metrics are: